Memorial Tree Plantings

 Presently we are planting Dacrycarpus Dacrydioides also known as Kahikatea , as memorial trees.
 These are very slow growing trees and so we get about 5 to 9 year old trees from the nursery (which range from about a metre to over two metres high).
 The kahikatea are the tallest NZ native trees, growing to 60 metres or more, and they live several hundred years – so these trees will live on long after we have all gone.

-Kahikateas grow well in swampy areas, so they suitable for planting in the wetland areas.
-In the future, as the forest canopy is established we will include other native trees, kauri, rimu, etc.. for the memorial plantings.
+Kahikateas grow well in swampy areas so they are suitable for planting in the wetland areas throughout the year.

 There is no specific plot set aside for the memorial trees.
-As we are basically trying to recreate a forest, the memorial trees are scattered amongst the other native trees.
-As the trees are very small, we are presently tying a name tag on each tree to identify who the tree was planted for.
+As we are basically trying to recreate a forest, the memorial trees are scattered amongst the other native trees we plant.

 The memorial trees may be planted for any loved one who has passed away either in NZ or overseas, recently or long ago.